Architecture of India: Early

 From between about the 7th and 13th centuries a large number of temples and their ruins have survived (though far fewer than once existed).
 Many regional styles developed, very often following political divisions, as large temples were typically built with royal patronage.
 In the north, Muslim invasions from the 11th century onwards reduced the building of temples, and saw the loss of many existing ones.
 The south also witnessed Hindu-Muslim conflict that affected the temples, but the region was relatively less affected than the north.
 In the late 14th century, the Hindu Vijayanagara Empire came to power and controlled much of South India.
 During this period, the distinctive very tall gopuram gatehouse actually a late development, from the 12th century or later, typically added to older large temples.

+The recently constructed Ram Mandir in Ayodhya is constructed as per the Nagara style.

 Later

 North Indian temples showed increased elevation of the wall and elaborate spire by the 10th century.
 On the shikara, the oldest form, called latina, with wide shallow projections running up the sides, developed alternative forms with many smaller "spirelets" (urushringa).
 Two varieties of these are called sekhari, where the sub-spires extend vertically, and bhumija, where individual sub-spires are arrayed in rows and columns.

 Richly decorated temples—including the complex at Khajuraho—were constructed in Central India.
 Examples include the Lingaraja Temple at Bhubaneshwar in Odisha, Sun Temple at Konark in Odisha, Brihadeeswarar Temple at Thanjavur in Tamil Nadu.
 Indian traders brought Indian architecture to South East Asia through various trade routes.

 Styles called vesara include the early Badami Chalukya Architecture, Western Chalukya architecture, and finally Hoysala architecture.
 Other regional styles include those of Bengal, Kashmir and other Himalayan areas, Karnataka, Kalinga architecture, and Māru-Gurjara architecture.

 Hoysala architecture is the distinctive building style developed under the rule of the Hoysala Empire in the region historically known as Karnata, today's Karnataka, India, between the 11th and the 14th centuries.
 Large and small temples built during this era remain as examples of the Hoysala architectural style, including the Chennakesava Temple at Belur, the Hoysaleswara temple at Halebidu, and the Kesava Temple at Somanathapura.
 Other examples of fine Hoysala craftmanship are the temples at Belavadi, Amrithapura, and Nuggehalli.
 Study of the Hoysala architectural style has revealed a negligible Indo-Aryan influence while the impact of Southern Indian style is more distinct.
 A feature of Hoysala temple architecture is its attention to detail and skilled craftsmanship.
 The temples of Belur and Halebidu are proposed UNESCO World Heritage Sites.
 Approximately 100 Hoysala temples survive today.